 Our programme will stretch from the past, to present, and future challenges.
 A number of short pair-presentations will provide an overview of ongoing collaborations between engineers and clinicians.
 These will feature local researchers as well as international researchers who have succeeded in establishing translational activities.
 We are proud to announce that Mikael Elam and Mikael Persson, co-inventors of Strokefinder, and Max Ortiz Catalan and Rickard Brånemark, who developed an arm prosthesis, will join us.
 We are also delighted that Dr Oliver Aalami, Dr Ronald Dalman and PhD Chris Cheng from Stanford, USA, have accepted to join us.
 Oliver Aalami will talk about augmented reality, while Ronald Dalman and Chris Cheng will give insights into their collaboration on the development of new stents.

-Other presentations include excellent and highly interesting researchers such as Agnes Wold and Ann-Sofie Sandberg, working on allergies and early life nutrition, Måns Eeg-Olofsson and Sabine Reinfeldt, hearing-aids, Marta Bally and Nils Lycke, vesicles as carriers, and Mårten Falkenberg and Håkan Nilsson, stents.
+Other presentations include excellent and highly interesting researchers such as Agnes Wold and Ann-Sofie Sandberg, working on allergies and early life nutrition, Måns Eeg-Olofsson and Sabine Reinfeldt, hearing-aids, Marta Bally and Nils Lycke, vesicles as carriers, Mårten Falkenberg and Håkan Nilsson, stents, and Paul Gatenholm and Stina Simonsson, 3D bioprinting of cartilage.
 More names will follow and this page will be updated continuously!